Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/overview.md

 ![On-hold Options](/_books/servicemanager-user-guide/images/on-hold-options.png)

 :::tip
-When the visibility option is set to `Customer`, an additional option becomes available that allows for an [email notification](/servicemanager-config/advanced-tools-and-settings/application-settings#email-request-on-hold-update-to-customer) to be sent to the customer.
+When the timeline visibility is set to **Customer**, an **Email Customer** option becomes available.
+Selecting this option will send a **[predefined email notification that is based on a set email template](/servicemanager-config/advanced-tools-and-settings/application-settings#email-request-on-hold-update-to-customer)**.
 :::

 ##### Substatuses